 - When PEAK and TOTAL increase, this clearly indicates that either “something” was switched on or various equipment came in sync and started to consume simultaneously.
 To understand this properly, it is important to have a good understanding and data about what is happening in production on the same timeline as your peak sampling.
 To allow you to analyze this properly, it is important to have production and energy data in the same data sampling frequency.

 - Whatever doesn’t make sense to you is what you should focus on first.
-Either there is information missing, e.g. you don’t see in your production data when an additional melting furnace was started, or there is consumption which is not related to production.
+Either there is information missing, e.g. you don’t see in your production data when an additional melting furnace was started, or there is consumption which is not related to or captured as production.

 - Startup and shutdown require special attention!